nbasargin/fsarcamp/README.md

 Following data loaders are currently supported:
 - `HTERRA22Campaign`: F-SAR data loader (SLC, incidence, lookup tables, etc.)
 - `HTERRA22Moisture`: Point-wise soil moisture ground measurements collected by the ground teams over specific fields
-- `HTERRA22MoistureInterpolated`: Interpolation of soil moisture ground measurements to a raster in SLC or LUT coordinates
 - `HTERRA22Regions`: Region definitions and geocoding for the relevant fields (as polygons)